Abandoned ruins of Soviet space shuttles

 Written by Jacopo Prisco, CNN

-It was the Soviet response to the Space Shuttle, designed to take the Cold War into space.
+It was the Soviet response to the space shuttle, designed to take the Cold War into space.
 But after just one flight, it was mothballed: now, abandoned ruins of what was called the Buran program are left to rust in the steppe of Kazakhstan.

 Two shuttles and a rocket lie in disused hangars, not far from the launchpad of that first flight, at the Baikonur Cosmodrome.
 It's an active spaceport about 1,500 miles south-east of Moscow, still used today to send and retrieve astronauts from the International Space Station.